Bardejov: Population

+In popular culture

+In 2024, Bardejov, a movie about events that occurred during the Holocaust, was released.

 Landmarks

 Bardejov is dominated by the monumental Church of St. Aegidius (Giles), mentioned for the first time in 1247.
 A three nave basilica with multiple chapels was completed in 1464.
 It hosts eleven precious Gothic winged altars with panel paintings.
 The central square (Slovak: Radničné námestie), which used to be the town's medieval marketplace, is surrounded by well-preserved Gothic and Renaissance burghers’ houses as well as the basilica.

 The Church of St. Aegidius (Giles) was built by James of Polish Sącz.
-He is the teacher of Master Paul of Levoča who built the tallest wooden altar in the world.
+He is the teacher of Master Paul of Levoča, who built the tallest wooden altar in the world.
 The church has many altars.

 One of the most interesting buildings is the town hall, built in 1505.
 The lower part was built in the Gothic style, while the upper part was finished in the Renaissance style.
 This was the headquarters of the city council and also the center of the town's economic, social, and cultural life.
 In 1903, the town hall was adapted to serve as Šariš County Museum (Sárosi múzeum), now known as the Šariš Museum Bardejov, one of the oldest and the biggest museums in Slovakia.

 The fortification system and town walls date from the 14th and 15th centuries and are listed by the European Fund of Cultural Heritage as one of the most elaborate and best preserved medieval fortifications in Slovakia.

 About 2.5 km (1.6 mi) north of Bardejov is the spa town Bardejovské Kúpele.
 The therapeutic mineral water springs are claimed to be beneficial to people with oncological, blood circulation, and digestive tract problems.
-It also hosts an open-air museum of folk architecture (skansen).In the outskirts of the spa town Bardejovské Kúpele there is a historic Slovak Village called Šariš Village Museum.
+It also hosts an open-air museum of folk architecture (skansen).In the outskirts of the spa town Bardejovské Kúpele, there is a historic Slovak Village called Šariš Village Museum.
 It has buildings that would be found in a typical Slovak Village.
-The spa has played host to a number of dignitaries, including Marie Louise, Duchess of Parma (the wife of Napoleon Bonaparte), Tsar Alexander I of Russia and Empress Elisabeth of Austria-Hungary.
+The spa has played host to several dignitaries, including Marie Louise, Duchess of Parma (the wife of Napoleon Bonaparte), Tsar Alexander I of Russia and Empress Elisabeth of Austria-Hungary.
 In this spa they also sell oblátky.

 Sport

-HC 46 Bardejov was the town's historic ice hockey team; they folded in 2016, HK Bardejov founded the same year as a phoenix club continue the club's hockey legacy.
+HC 46 Bardejov was the town's historic ice hockey team; they folded in 2016.
+HK Bardejov was founded the same year as a phoenix club to continue the club's hockey legacy.

 Partizán Bardejov is the town's professional football team, who play at the local Municipal Stadium.
-The clubs' successful women's side folded 2012.
+The clubs' successful women's side folded in 2012.